jgallagher59701/soil_sensor/README.md

 After a plain clone.

+Then, init the _platformio_ environment using:

+  pio init --ide clion

 ## Building

 This software can be built using platformio, both the command line and CLion IDE are supported; using another IDE should be simple.
 It is based on the Arduino pro mini.

+Build using the CLion ide or on the command line using:

+  pio run

 ## Dependencies